 6.11 Missing Data Removal

 Missing data can increase predictive error in decision-tree based models by preventing the tree building algorithm from finding the best feature-based splits to use on the tree’s internal nodes [14].
 Additionally, when given a test sample, the predictive algorithm may struggle to choose the best path through the tree if splits depend on features with missing data [14].
-However, there was no consistent difference between removing no missing data and removing rows and columns with more than 85%, 90%, or 95% missing data.
+However, from my analysis results using decision-tree based models (section XXX) there was no consistent difference in predictive errors between no missing data removal and removing rows and columns with more than 85%, 90%, or 95% missing data (Figure XXX).

 Therefore, the Random Forest, XGBoost, and LightGBM models could effectively handle high proportions of missing data using the default direction technique described in the background information.
 This result makes intuitive sense, as the default direction algorithm forces the model to explicitly learn the best path through the tree when feature data is missing.
 This greedy approach also allowed the model to take advantage of the details implied by the occurrence of missing data, as the missing data instance may signal specific information about a country’s circumstances, which the model can incorporate when learning the default direction.
 This finding was reinforced by empirical studies in the literature.
 For example, Dabool et al. (2024) similarly showed that using XGBoost’s default direction algorithm to handle missing data had slightly higher accuracy than applying XGBoost to the same dataset with all missing data imputed [48].